moonavw/labman/README.md

 	- show all outgoing/incoming merges for branch
 	- show the app of the branch deployed to
 	- team members could build the branch to deploy to app
+	- team members could test the branch with local app, or with app of build if branch has build
 - Merge Requests
 	- show all merge requests for current working releases with status
 	- team masters could approve the merge request if it reviewed (pass code review and build check), then CI will accept the merge request automatically